Autocrit/cnc_pendant_to_duet/README.md

 <img src="./images/da-15.png" width="600" />

-GND, COM- and the connector body are all connected to ground on the PCB.
+GND, COM- and shield are all connected to ground on the PCB.

 The connector pinout can be checked against the pads in the pendant.